-Collect sediment samples using a bottom grab sampler and store them at 4 °C in acid-washed polyethylene bottles during transportation to the laboratory.
-Dry the samples to constant weight at 105 °C and grind them to a uniform particle size.
-Extract the cadmium in a 1-g sample of sediment by adding the sediment and 25 mL of 0.5 M HCl to an acid-washed 100mL polyethylene bottle and shaking for 24 h.
-After filtering, analyze the sample by atomic absorption spectroscopy using an air-acetylene flame, a wavelength of 228.8 nm, and a slit width of 0.5 nm.
+Collect sediment samples using a bottom grab sampler and store them at $4\,^{\circ}\text{C}$ in acid-washed polyethylene bottles during transportation to the laboratory.
+Dry the samples to constant weight at $105\,^{\circ}\text{C}$ and grind them to a uniform particle size.
+Extract the cadmium in a 1-g sample of sediment by adding the sediment and 25 mL of 0.5 M HCl to an acid-washed 100-mL polyethylene bottle and shaking for 24 h.
+After filtering, analyze the sample is analyzed by atomic absorption spectroscopy using an air-acetylene flame, a wavelength of 228.8 nm, and a slit width of 0.5 nm.
 Prepare a normal calibration curve using five standards with nominal concentrations of 0.20, 0.50, 1.00, 2.00, and 3.00 ppm.
 Periodically check the accuracy of the calibration curve by analyzing the 1.00-ppm standard.
 An accuracy of $\pm 10\%$ is considered acceptable.

 Although an SOP provides a written procedure, it is not necessary to follow the procedure exactly as long as we are careful to identify any modifications.
-On the other hand, we must follow all instructions in a PROTOCOL FOR A SPECIFIC PURPOSE (PSP)-the most detailed of the written quality control directives-before an agency or a client will accept our results.
-In many cases the required elements of a PSP are established by the agency that sponsors the analysis.
-For example, a lab working under contract with the Environmental Protection Agency must develop a PSP that addresses such items as sampling and sample custody, frequency of calibration, schedules for the preventive maintenance of equipment and instrumentation, and management of the quality assurance program.
+On the other hand, we must follow all instructions in a PROTOCOL FOR A SPECIFIC PURPOSE (PSP)-the most detailed of the written quality control directives-before agencies or clients will accept our results.
+In many cases the required elements of a PSP are established by the agency sponsoring the analysis.
+For example, labs working under contract with the Environmental Protection Agency must develop a PSP that addresses such items as sampling and sample custody, frequency of calibration, schedules for the preventive maintenance of equipment and instrumentation, and management of the quality assurance program.

 Two additional aspects of a quality control program deserve mention.
 The first is that the individuals responsible for collecting and analyzing the samples can critically examine and reject individual samples, measurements, and results.
-For example, when analyzing sediments for cadmium (see the SOP in Example 15.1) we might choose to screen sediment samples, discarding a sample that contains foreign objects-such as rocks, twigs, or trash-replacing it with an additional sample.
+For example, when analyzing sediments for cadmium (see the SOP in Example 15.1) we might choose to screen sediment samples, discarding those containing foreign objects-such as rocks, twigs, or trash-replacing them with additional samples.
 If we observe a sudden change in the performance of the atomic absorption spectrometer, we may choose to reanalyze the affected samples.
-We may also decide to reanalyze a sample if the result of its analysis clearly is unreasonable.
+We may also decide to reanalyze a sample if the result of its analysis is clearly unreasonable.
 By identifying those samples, measurements, and results subject to gross systematic errors, inspection helps control the quality of an analysis.